csiebler/csiebler.github.io/content/posts/azure-openai-gpt4o-audio-api-cost-analysis.md

 ## Summary

 In this post, we've explored the cost implications of using the GPT-4o-Audio-Preview API, highlighting how it processes both text and audio tokens.
-By analyzing a small example and scaling across different languages, we found that generating one hour of audio costs approximately $5.82, regardless of the language.
+By analyzing a small example and scaling across different languages, we found that **generating one hour of audio costs approximately $5.82**, regardless of the language.
 In summary, the cost per 1,000 words synthesized can vary depending on the language, due to differences in token requirements and word lengths.
-However, on average the cost per 1000 words sits at  around $0.82.
+However, **on average the cost per 1000 words sits at  around $0.82**.
 This insight provides a clear understanding of the API's pricing, making it easier for developers and business to plan its integration into their projects.